 Branding gives you a chance to show off your personality.
 Is your startup formal and serious?
 Perhaps you’re full of fun and laughter.
 Whatever your nature, make sure it shines through in all your branding to ensure people can get to know you.

-Wendy’s does an excellent job of showing off its dry humor on social media pages.
+Wendy’s does an excellent job showing off its dry humor on social media pages.
 On Twitter, the Wendy’s account constantly makes snarky comments that get people laughing.
 While it might not be for everyone, customers seem to love it.

 10. Setting Customer Expectations